 So skip the mayonnaise and just use sour cream and an extra shot of lemon juice next time.

 Another way to incorporate them into your dressings is to add a dollop to your vinaigrette.
 This will bind the oil and vinegar together and create a lightly creamy dressing of any flavor.

 Sour cream might just be the best cultured dairy product to bake with.
 It might sound weird, but have you ever heard of sour cream coffee cafe, sour cream chocolate cake, or sour cream and raisin pie?

-What sour cream lends two baked goods is twofold - the richness of being made from heavy cream and the acidity that all cultured dairy products have.
-That acidity might, again, sound strange in a baked good but it breaks down the crumb of the flour content of baked goods which results in a fluffier, tenderer cake, roll, or cookie.
+What sour cream lends to baked goods is twofold: the richness of heavy cream and the acidity that all cultured dairy products have.
+That acidity might sound strange in a baked good but it breaks down the crumb in the flour content of baked goods which results in a fluffier, more tender cake, roll, or cookie.

 Click here to learn how to make sour cream at home.